Decisions for third sDiv call

 Working groups and workshops

-Application is open to all scientists worldwide.
-The maximum number of applicants is two.
-The main applicant is responsible for the communication with iDiv.
-It is expected that the workshop applicants provide a list of at least 10 participants who have tentatively agreed to participate, including the applicants themselves and at least one iDiv member.
+Applications are open to all scientists worldwide.
+The maximum number of lead applicants is two.
+The main applicant is responsible for communication with sDiv.
+It is expected that the workshop project applicants provide a list of at least 10 participants who have tentatively agreed to participate (include their agreement as emails or letters in the proposal), including the applicants themselves, and at least one iDiv full or associated member (if applicable).
 The list of current iDiv members is provided in Appendix I and on the iDiv homepage (feel free to ask the sDiv coordinator for assistance).
-Admission of up to five further participants will be done jointly by the sDiv executive committee and the applicants; after approval of a workshop, application for participation will be open for four weeks.
-The admission criteria will be the participants' particular competences and its contribution to maximize complementarity of skills of all participants.
-Following the spirit of iDiv, an appropriate mix of people should be presented among the participants, i.e. applicants should include internationally and/or nationally renowned scientists as well as young and curious iDiv PhD students and postdocs eager to publish the outcome of the workshop.
-It is generally a good idea to include participants with extraordinary quantitative skills so that preliminary analyses can be quickly done and discussed during the limited timeframes of the workshops.
-The applicant should also be aware of gender balance among participants.
+After approval of a workshop project, admission of few further participants can be allowed, when agreed jointly by the sDiv executive committee and the applicants.
+The admission criteria will be the participants' particular competences, their contribution to maximize complementarity of skills within a workshop and available funding.